Manfred Winkelhock: Racing career

-His son, Markus Winkelhock, is also a racing driver.
+Winkelhock's son, Markus, is also a racing driver.
 He participated in only one F1 race, the European GP at the Nürburgring in 2007, and led for six laps due to rain.

 Death

-At the same time he was a regular sports car and touring car driver, winning the 1000km Monza with Marc Surer in 1985.
+At the same time, Winkelhock was a regular sports car and touring car driver, winning the 1000km Monza with Marc Surer in 1985.
 He was killed in the summer of 1985 when he crashed heavily at the fearsome Turn 2 at Mosport Park of Bowmanville near Toronto, Ontario, Canada, during the Budweiser 1000 km World Endurance Championship event, driving a Porsche 962C for Kremer Racing with co-driver Marc Surer.
-The crash was Sunday, 11 August and he succumbed to injuries the next day while at the Sunnybrook Medical Center in Toronto.
+The crash was on Sunday, 11 August, and he succumbed to injuries the next day while at the Sunnybrook Medical Center in Toronto.

 At the time of Winkelhock's death, he was a driver for the Skoal Bandit sponsored RAM Racing team in Formula One, though it had been a frustrating season with a best finish of 12th in the 1985 French Grand Prix at Paul Ricard.
 His death saw him replaced by Northern Irish driver Kenny Acheson, though lack of money saw the team fold before the end of the season.